Deaths by Transportation Mode

 - Data Table

-The death rate per 100 million passenger miles for light duty vehicles declined for the second consecutive year, decreasing 4% to 0.47 in 2018 following a 2% decline in 2017.
-The passenger death rates were all sharply lower every year for each of the other transportation modes, with average rates over the 10-year period from 2009 to 2018 over 10 times lower for buses, 16 times lower for passenger trains, and 408 times lower for scheduled airlines.
+The death rate per 100 million passenger miles for passenger vehicles declined for the third consecutive year, decreasing 4% to 0.45 in 2019.
+Even with this improvement, passenger vehicles remain the most dangerous of the transportation options compared.
+Over the last 10 years, passenger vehicle death rate per 100,000,000 passenger miles was over 9 times higher than for buses, 17 times higher than for passenger trains, and 1,606 times higher than for scheduled airlines.
 Other comparisons are possible based on passenger trips, vehicle miles, or vehicle trips, but passenger miles is the most commonly used basis for comparing the safety of various modes of travel.

 Source: Highway passenger deaths – Fatality Analysis Reporting System data.
 Railroad passenger deaths and miles – Federal Railroad Administration.
 Airline passenger deaths – National Transportation Safety Board.
 Airline passenger miles – Bureau of Transportation Statistics.
 Passenger miles for transit buses – Federal Transit Administration.
 All other figures are National Safety Council estimates.

-Notes: Light-duty vehicles include passenger cars, light trucks, vans, and SUVs, regardless of wheelbase.
+Notes: Passenger vehicles include passenger cars, light trucks, vans, and SUVs, regardless of wheelbase.
 Includes taxi passengers.
 Drivers of light-duty vehicles are considered passengers.

 Rates are expressed as deaths per 100,000,000 passenger miles.